rqnguyen100/rqnguyen100.github.io/_news/TR_midterm_results.md

 The results can be viewed <a href="https://www.robomaster.com/zh-CN/resource/pages/announcement/1427">here</a> (Disclaimer: site needs to be translated).

-UC San Diego's team, Triton Robotics, ranked 5th place in the international rankings and 2nd place in the US.
+UC San Diego's team, Triton Robotics, ranked `5th place` in the international rankings (countries not in mainland China) and `2nd place` in the US.

 The critera and point allocation can be viewed <a href="https://www.robomaster.com/en-US/resource/pages/announcement/1379">here</a>